michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 - Isolate multiple questions asked within the same analyst's utterance and align with specific parts of the bank response
 - Optimal chunking strategies, e.g. for RAG implementation, topic modelling etc.
 - Maintaining a consolidated list of real examples of attributions and use that instead of LLM
-- Output validation
+- More robust LLM output validation
-- Agentic solution that is capable to adjust extraction parameters and validate outputs
+- Testing possibiity to run SLM with structured outputs instead of API call